Thousands March Against Racism in Montreal

 “We gathered here today to show that Quebec society does not only embody hate and racism, but to show that Quebecers also support the inclusion of many different communities, and share a strong sense of solidarity with each other,” said Jaouad Laaroussi, who helped organize the demonstration.

-The march began at Parc Émilie-Gamelin, and ended at Place du Canada by a statue of John A. Macdonald that had been defaced Saturday night with red paint.anonymous statement released this morning detailing the vandalism wrote that “individuals responsible for this action are not affiliated with today’s anti-racist demonstration.”
+The march began at Parc Émilie-Gamelin, and ended at Place du Canada by a statue of John A. Macdonald that had been defaced Saturday night with red paint.Organizers aren’t claiming responsibility, and an anonymous statement released this morning detailing the vandalism wrote that “individuals responsible for this action are not affiliated with today’s anti-racist demonstration.”

 When asked about the vandalism, Gomez said this act was outside of their control.